 for our class.
 In order to receive credit, you will need to

-collaboration, attendance for this class is crucial.
-Students are
+of the amount of group collaboration, attendance for this class is

-will receive an F in the course.
-Every three tardies equals an absence.
+students will receive an F in the course.
+Every three tardies equals an

 with Disabilities: Reasonable